 These deductions are not available to a partnership.
-Costs incurred by a partnership for mains electricity supply or telephone lines are allocated to each partner, who can then claim the relevant deduction in respect of their share of the expenditure.
+Costs incurred by a partnership on connecting mains electricity or installing telephone lines are allocated to each partner, who can then claim the relevant deduction for their share of the expenditure.

 Grapevines planted before 1 October 2004